mattemello/balanceTerminal/README.md

     make install
 ```

-Now you can use it by type:
+Now you can use it by type (in the directori):

 ```
-    balanceTerminal
+    ./balanceTerminal
 ```

 There are no tags to add at the command.